 At the same time, insurance consumers have been facing heavier financial responsibility in the form of higher co-payments and deductibles imposed under their insurance plans, leaving them often surprised at higher than expected bills for which they erroneously attribute responsibility to their health care provider.
 This is especially true in the hospital-based setting in general and in emergency medicine in particular.
 Insurance companies are seeking state legislative solutions to deny out-of-network physicians any recourse other than to accept payments unilaterally and arbitrarily chosen by the insurers as payment in full.

-The resources on this page are designed to assist chapters dealing with legislative efforts to restrict the ability of out-of-network emergency physicians to receive fair payment for the care provided to patients.
+The resources on this page are designed to assist members dealing with state and federal legislative efforts to restrict the ability of out-of-network emergency physicians to receive fair payment for the care provided to patients.